- Home

 What are the downsides of funeral plans?

-Another potential (but unlikely) downside is that if funeral prices were to drop between you purchasing the plan and your death, you would be paying more for your funeral than necessary.
+One potential downside of funeral plans is that if funeral prices were to drop between you purchasing the plan and your death, you would be paying more for your funeral than necessary.
 Funeral plans are experiencing a period of popularity with prices expected to continue to rise according to current trends, but it’s worth keeping the risk in mind before buying.

 Can I pay for my funeral with life insurance?